Chuck Gardner, Founder

-He currently resides in Ridgeway, SC with his wife Deborah, who is the Corporate Controller for a Virginia based 3,000 resident Homeowners Association, Hotel and Golf Course.
+He currently resides in Ridgeway, SC with his wife Deborah, who retired at the end of 2023 after 40 years as a Corporate Controller.
 They have a yellow lab, named Charlie, who is a rescue.
 They have a daughter, Vicki, who is an accountant for Bowling Solutions and Bowl4Life.
 She is married to Dylan who is an Officer in the Coast Guard.
 They reside in Wilmington, NC with their son Bradley and daughter Emily and golden retriever, MiMi.
 Chuck & Deborah also have a son, Chuck II, who lives in Belmont, NC.
 Chuck II is the Operations Manager for Bowling Solutions, a family-owned small chain of bowling retail stores.
 Chuck II and his wife Tiffany, who is a school teacher and both very active in the Bowl4Life Foundation.
-They have a son named Gavin (who loves motorcross), a daughter named Autumn, who will be entering her second year of college in Fall of 2022.
+They have a son named Gavin (who loves motorcross), a daughter named Autumn, who is wrapping up her degree as an aesthetician.
 They have a pit bull named Colt and a pit bull mix who was rescued from the side of a road, named Diesel.

 Chuck’s idea of relaxing most recently involves stay-cations at his lakefront home.
 Unless Deborah can entice him to an exotic island, free of hustle, bustle, e-mail and telephones.